-Over the past 25 years the spectacular landscapes of Kielder Water & Forest Park has become the home of a unique collection of visual art and architecture.
+Over the past 25 years the spectacular landscapes of Kielder Water & Forest Park have become the home of a unique collection of visual art and architecture.

 Many people visit the Park for this open-air art experience, located at sites around the lake, in the forest, and within Northumberland National Park.
 It’s an ideal location, close to Hadrian’s Wall and other Northumberland attractions.

 Most pieces are fully accessible to visitors and along the Lakeside Way there is the opportunity to explore many of these contemporary works, including the three large rotating Janus Chairs and the ever-popular Silvas Capitalis, also known as the 'giant forest head'!

 Purchase a copy of the Trails Guide from any visitor centre or download it here to find out how to get to each art piece and make the most of your experience.